new-church/sc-www/content/resources/pdf-downloads/_index.md

 # Lending library catalogue, Swedenborg Centre (Roseville)

-Items markes as reference may only be studied at the Centre due to their age, rarity, frequent use, or expense
+Items marked as reference may only be studied at the Centre due to their age, rarity, frequent use, or expense
 - [Library catalogue](https://static.swedenborg.com.au/pdf/books/swedenborgcentrelibrarycatalogue.pdf)

 # Free lecture transcripts, booklets & articles